melifaro11/sqlite_helper/README.md

-# Python SQLite helper
+# Python SQLite Helper

-SQL Helper is a small class that makes it easier to work with SQLite databases in python.
+SQL Helper is a small class that simplifies working with SQLite databases in Python.

 ## Installation